Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Proposal of a Real-Space Topological Diagnosis

-The Majorana counting rule has been proved quite successful in diagnosing higher-order topology for general Kitaev superconductors.
-However, a real-world superconductor does not necessarily (and most unlikely) admit a maximally localized Wannier description.
-Therefore, for the practical purpose, it is natural to ask whether it is possible to go beyond the Kitaev limit and extend this diagnosis to a general Wannierizable 2d BdG system.
-We hope to initiate some efforts along this direction by first conjecturing that

-\begin{itemize} \item A general 2d Wannierizable class D BdG system with inversion symmetry can always be adiabatically deformed into a Kitaev limit. \end{itemize}

-This conjecture aims at establishing an exact mapping between a general Wannierizable superconductor and a corresponding Kitaev superconductor through adiabatic evolutions.
-If this conjecture is true, we will be able to diagnose the higher-order topology of any Wannierizable superconductor, following a diagnostic procedure in Fig. \ref{Fig: Diagnose}.
+Although the Majorana counting rule is derived in the Kitaev limit, the resulting counting procedure only involves the position information of BdG Wannier orbitals.
+It is thus natural to expect that the counting rule should also hold for general Wannierizable superconductors, including those that might not manfiest a Kitaev-limit description.
+In this case, we expect that a rigorous proof of the real-space counting rules for all Wannierizable systems could be possible, but challenging to achieve, while the Kitaev limit offers a special shortcut to access these relations.
+With this conjectured applicability of counting rule in mind, we propose in this section a real-space diagnosis for higher-order topology for 2d class D systems with inversion symmetry, as schematically shown in Fig.~\ref{Fig: Diagnose}.

 In the following, we briefly go through the proposed procedure for this conjectured universal diagnosis: \begin{itemize} \item {\bf Step 1}: Given a 2d class D superconductor with inversion symmetry, first check if its Wannierizability.
 If the Wannier obstruction is fragile, remove it.
-If not, characterize the system as a stable topological superconductor, where the term ``stable" is defined to describe the robustness of Wannier obstruction. \item {\bf Step 2}: If there is no stable Wannier obstruction, connect the system to a Kitaev superconductor adiabatically.
-This procedure can always be done if our conjecture is true. \item {\bf Step 3}: Extract the numbers of Wannier orbitals and atomic sites at each maximal Wyckoff positions.
-Calculate Majorana counting numbers. \item {\bf Step 4}: If the counting numbers are non-trivial, the system is a higher-order TSC.
-If not, the system could be either a trivial superconductor or a weak TSC, depending on the explicit value of polarization ${\cal P}$. \end{itemize} While rigoriously proving our conjecture seems difficult and is beyond the scope of current work, we do have a strong belief that our conjecture and the proposed diagnosis should hold for general Wannierizable superconductors.
+If not, characterize the system as a stable topological superconductor, where the term ``stable" is defined to describe the robustness of Wannier obstruction. \item {\bf Step 2}: If there is no stable Wannier obstruction, extract the numbers of Wannier orbitals and atomic sites at each maximal Wyckoff positions.
+Calculate Majorana counting numbers. \item {\bf Step 3}: If the counting numbers are non-trivial, the system is a higher-order TSC.
+If not, the system could be either a trivial superconductor or a weak TSC, depending on the explicit value of polarization ${\cal P}$. \end{itemize}